jurassic73/split89/readme.md

 ![image](https://i.imgur.com/u4bVIrw.jpg)

-  I printed all of my pieces using SunLu Gray PETG.
-PETG is less rigid vs PLA and holds it's shape better over time vs PLA.
-Also figured since it's less rigid, it'd be less resonant to key presses.
+  I've built four of these keyboards now.
+One using SunLu Gray PETG and three using Eryone Matte PLA.
+PETG is less rigid vs PLA and holds it's shape better over time under pressure like a bolted assembly vs PLA however this Matte has performed well as well and I would easily recommend it along side PETG and it prints easier.

   You should only need one roll of filament for the exposed color pieces.
 That is, if you're covering your wrist pads with vinyl, you should be able to print your wrist bases, bodies, body bases and electronic plate parts out of a single roll of filament and your wrist pads with whatever other color since you're covering them up with vinyl.

-  I tried turning off cooling for some prints which helped avoid warping but found out it was more due to my bed adhesion/first layer adjustment.
+**Body Piece/Base Print Notes**
+  **Surface Texture** - The body pieces have the most visible surfaces and I preferred to use a textured print plate as that textured surface hides print lines really well and if you scratch it over time, the texture can kinda hide that wear.
+  **Surface Prep** - Unless you know your pieces will stick well, wash your build plate before printing each of these with Joy or Dawn dish washing soap.
+This seems to remove all PLA residue for me and ensures a clean print.
+You're gonna be staring at this top surface of the body the most, ensure you get a good print with good adhesion.
+  **PLA** - printbed at 60C helped ensure minimum warping.
+I printed at 215C with the matte PLA.
+  **PETG** - I used the default settings - I had some lifting in the corners.

     split89_left_body.stl
-    split89_left_body_base.stl
-    split89_left_body_base_no_pillar.stl
+    split89_left_body_base.stl or split89_left_body_base_no_pillar.stl
-    split89_left_wrist_base.stl
-    split89_left_wrist_pad.stl
     split89_right_body.stl
-    split89_right_body_base.stl
-    split89_right_body_base_no_pillar.stl
+    split89_right_body_base.stl or split89_right_body_base_no_pillar.stl
-    split89_right_wrist_base.stl
-    split89_right_wrist_pad.stl

   Other things to note...
-I changed the perimeter count to five from the default 2 in my slicer for the larger pieces as well.
+  **Perimeter** - I changed the perimeter count to five from the default 2 in my slicer for the larger body pieces as well.
 I wanted heavier/denser pieces so my bases didn't sound so hollow.
-Last, you need to make sure your first layer has good adhesion so your parts don't lift off.
-I cleaned my bed between every print, well, with isopropyl alcohol when printing in PLA.
-PLA seems to leave something behind so cleaning after every print ensured good adhesion.
-I did try to use a brim and turn off EFC(Elephant Foot Compensation) but this mucked up the keyswitch holes and the elephant foot created in those keyswitch holes, without EFC, made the hole too tight for the switches and pressed in enough on them to deform them and affect their funciton.
+  **Brim** - not needed with good bed adhesion and may not work since you need to enable Elephant Foot Compensation(EFC) to ensure your keyswitches are true.
+ **Elephant Foot Compensation** - disabling EFC mucked up the keyswitch holes.
+With EEC disabled, the keyswitch holes were too tight for the switches and squeezed them enough to deform them and affect their funciton(the stem was getting stuck).
 Prusa Slicer's brim is not conencted to the body currently if you use EFC.
-They're fixing that down the road.  tl;dr - clean your bed well, good first layer adhesion - if using Prusa Slicer, disable brim and keep EFC enabled.
+They're fixing that down the road.
+ **tl;dr** - clean your bed well between prints, good first layer adhesion - if using Prusa Slicer, disable brim and keep EFC enabled.

-  The remaining pieces for the electronics plates I printed using the default Prusa slicer settings.
+  The remaining pieces for the wrist pad, bases and electronics plates I printed using the default Prusa slicer settings.

   A de-burring tool works great to remove the brim in a clean way from the large pieces.